William Smith (Latter Day Saints): Politics

 Smith served a term in the Illinois General Assembly in 1842 and 1843, being elected to the Illinois House of Representatives as a representative of Hancock County.
 Smith ran in the election as a Democrat.
 His chief opponent was Thomas C. Sharp, an anti-Mormon Whig candidate.
 Smith won the election easily as a result of overwhelming Mormon support from voters in Nauvoo.

 Death

 When Smith died at Osterdock, Clayton County, Iowa, on November 13, 1893, he was the last brother of Joseph Smith to die.
-He was survived by his sisters Sophronia and Katharine.
+He was survived by his sister Katharine.